brtl-fhc/lolxml-common/README.md

 LolXML
 ======

-A Java library to generate rule-based (possibly) random text defined in XML.
+A Java library to generate rule-based random text defined specified in XML.

 Intends to provide a powerful, flexible framework for automated parody (think generators of band names, corporate-speak or Dan Brown plots).